 What can I expect when I submit an application?
 When will I hear back?

 When you submit an application, you will receive an automated email confirming that your submission has been received.
-After that, you can expect to hear back from the Meal Scholarship Committee within one week, if not sooner, depending on your unique situation.
+After that, you can expect to hear back from the Meal Assistance Committee within one week, if not sooner, depending on your unique situation.
 If the University is closed, you can expect a response within one week of it reopening.

 If your application is approved, 15 meal passes will be loaded directly onto your Panther Card, and you will receive a confirmation email when they are ready to use.
 Whether your request is approved or declined, you will have the (optional) opportunity to meet one-on-one via Zoom with a student support professional to answer any questions and receive information on additional campus and community resources based on your needs.